 - Your VA is self-employed so there is no employee red tape or taxes to deal with.

-- UK Virtual Assistants cost £15-£35/hour but you will only pay for the hours which the VA is completing tasks on your behalf.
+- UK Virtual Assistants cost £25-£45/hour (some charge more or less – there is no regulation on pricing) but you will only pay for the hours which the VA is completing tasks on your behalf.

 - To sort the list and look for specific skills, click on the arrows on each column.

 - This list is not to be used for marketing purposes.
-Anyone doing so will be reported to ICO.
-If you would like to contact our database of VAs, please email email@example.com
+Anyone doing so will be reported to ICO and will receive a fine from us.
+If you would like to contact our database of VAs, please email [email protected]

 Click here for list (opens in new window)